RyanLockett/SchoolAssignments-/README.md

 # SchoolAssignments-
-These are some small little projects i did over my programming classes
+These are some small little projects I did over my programming classes, all of these contributions i did during the class